 There are certain factors that can increase the likelihood that a person will experience chronic depression.
 For instance, one recent study found that older people were more likely to have persistent depression (lasting two years) when compared to younger adults.

 Some other risk factors for persistent depression include:

 - Environmental factors

-Based upon what is known about the course of depression, the answer to, “When will my depression go away?” is not straightforward.
+Based on what is known about the course of depression, the answer to “When will my depression go away?” is not straightforward.
 With treatment, depression symptoms can improve, but the timeline will vary for each person.

 Each person will differ in the length of time it takes to overcome depression symptoms and enter remission, but there are some general expectations related to a person’s diagnosis.
-There are several different forms of depression, each of which are associated with a timeline, based upon diagnostic criteria.
+There are several different forms of depression, each of which is associated with a timeline based on diagnostic criteria.